Marketing

 7 minutes to read

-What is promotion marketing: The definition
+What is promotion marketing:

-The use of targeted incentives, rewards and special offers with the goal of influencing a purchase, attracting customers and increasing brand awareness.
+The use of targeted incentives, rewards, and special offers with the goal of influencing a purchase, attracting customers, and increasing brand awareness.

 Promotion marketing goals

 An increasing number of businesses are turning to promotion marketing to achieve a variety of business goals.
-There are many different promotion mechanisms which, for a relatively small financial investment, can help businesses do the following:
+There are many different promotion mechanisms that, for a relatively small financial investment, can help businesses do the following:

 1. Increase revenue